Armagetron Advanced: Gameplay

 Two or more players are represented by dual-wheeled motor vehicles, or light cycles, in a grid-lined arena.
 The vehicles constantly move forward, leaving a colored trail behind them as they travel.
 Contact with either the arena walls or a trail left by a player will result in death and elimination from the battle (not only does this remove their trail entirely, the explosion also breaches trails a short distance away).
 Therefore, players attempt to box each other in order to force their opponents to touch their trail or one of the arena walls.
 Players can change the direction of movement, by turning 90 degrees to the left or right (though in some servers the number of axes is more than four, making it possible to turn 45 degrees, or none at all).

 Being close to a colored trail causes the bike to accelerate; the closer the player is to the trail, the greater the acceleration.
 This allows players to accelerate and use the resulting speed advantage to outmaneuver their opponents.
-Players are able to use a brake, the 'v' key by default, to slow down, however, the effectiveness of the brake varies from server to server.
+Players are able to use a brake to slow down, though the effectiveness of the brake varies from server to server.
 Some servers even implement a 'speed brake', which turns the brake key into an accelerator.